Who is the Baltimore Video Collective?

 How do movie loans work at Beyond?

 We operate on a membership-support basis.
-Supporters make small donations to help us sustain and grow our library, and as a perk receive borrowing privileges from that library.
+Supporters make small donations via our fiscal sponsor Fractured Atlas to help us sustain and grow our library; as a perk, supporters receive borrowing privileges from that library.
 In other words, once you’re a supporter of Beyond Video, you can borrow movies from our library much as you would at an old-school video store, only with no rental fees or late fees!
 Read more (and even start the process of signing up) here.

 Did you just say “no late fees”?!??!